hchen463/glass-classfication/README.md

 # glass-classfication
 Use xgboost to classify an imbalanced and small glass dataset.
-Conduct data cleaning and oversampling.
+Conduct data cleaning, feature selection and oversampling.

+The dataset is available at https://www.kaggle.com/uciml/glass.